flammie/flammie.github.io/first-name-genders.markdown

 past, the statistics get flipped almost more often than not.
 And that doesn't even begin to take into account how gender binary has become more outdated as of late.

+## List of Names

+This is just a short collection of names that have broken my machine
+translations:

+* Toni (female in English, male in Finnish)
+* Janne (female in Norwegian, male in Finnish)